How to build a TV marketing strategy for the modern viewer

 These variations allow marketers to create accurate viewer profiles.
-For example, the most likely profile of a ‘free TV user’ is over 55, disengaged with social media, likely to notice posters or digital OOH but often feels bombarded by advertising.
-On the other hand, a viewer who mixes Freeview TV with ‘video on demand’ services like Netflix is more likely to be in the 18-34 age bracket, engaged with content streaming and online advertising but still receptive to OOH.
+For example, the most likely profile of a ‘free TV user’ is over 55.
+This group is likely ignoring social media ads but will notice posters or digital OOH.
+They may often feel bombarded by advertising.
+On the other hand, a viewer who mixes Freeview TV with services like Netflix is more likely to be in the 18-34 age bracket.
+This group is engaging with content streaming and online advertising but still receptive to OOH.

 These differentials ultimately impact on how, when, and with what frequency marketers should engage with their target audience.
 By better understanding when your target audience segment watches TV, which other brands they identify with and who they are influenced by, marketers can better focus their budgets and efforts on those who will be most receptive to their messaging.

 Naturally the very reason for most viewers’ engagement with TV is its content.
 Using the YouGov insights from above as a background, one way to deal with the increasing fragmentation of TV viewing is to craft original content over and above the regular TV offering.

 The Drum suggests that although TV is becoming more fragmented, there are more creative opportunities for advertisers.
 These ad opportunities are cheaper than traditional spot advertising campaigns.
 One example of this which marketers can learn from is Channel 4’s on-demand service All 4.
 It is not simply a catch-up platform.
 It ‘now includes exclusive content, which is advertised on C4 but solely available on All 4.’